 Types of access

-There are different conditions of dog access.
+There are three different types of dog access on public conservation land.

 Open dog areas